 Sagar (South Indian Staples Great for Vegans/Vegetarians)

-Sagar is solid choice for vegans and vegetarians seeking good South Indian food in London.
+Sagar is a solid choice for vegans and vegetarians seeking good South Indian food in London.
 The restaurant is a local chain (they have four locations around the city), but the food is reliably tasty, authentic, and enduringly consistent.
 It’s a great option for people who have no time for pretense.

 We love the masala dosas and the delicious, authentic pani puri.
 Idli is also sometimes hard to find in London, but this cozy South Indian specialist does the niche staple quite well.